 For those of you who like to get off that beaten path, Estonia is the dream destination.
-With a rich history, varied landscapes and completely unique culture, this ex-Soviet Union country nestled besides the Baltic Sea and the Gulf of Finland has plenty to offer visitors.
+With a rich history, varied landscapes, and unique culture, this ex-Soviet Union country nestled beside the Baltic Sea and the Gulf of Finland has plenty to offer visitors.

-The capital, Tallinn, has become one of the most interesting cities to visit in Europe, whether you’re charmed by the UNESCO-protected Old Town or the burgeoning food scene.
-But it’s the wide, wild expanses of forest, countryside dotted with lakes, the rugged coastlines and the over 1500 islands along it that really captured our hearts.
-The population of Estonia is under 2 million so there is plenty of space to roam.
+But it’s the vast, wild expanses of forest; countryside dotted with lakes, the rugged coastlines —and the over 1500 islands along it — that really captured our hearts.
+The population of Estonia is under 2 million, so there is plenty of space to roam.